Best Portable RV Propane Heater

 With the two main heating options being electric and propane, it is important to know what is the best for your RV.
 The best way to figure out what you need is to evaluate what type of camping that you are doing.

 Are you off the grid?
 Propane is best.
 Can you take advantage of full-electric hookups?
 Then, that style of heater is best.

 The price of your heater will vary widely depending on the size, brand, and output.
-With all of these factors, it is on you to weigh your budget along with what those heaters will offer you.
+With all of these factors, you must weigh your budget and what those heaters will offer you.
 Here is a rough breakdown of some pricing options that you may encounter.

 - Portable RV heater

 A portable RV heater that is small and super easy to move around can be found as cheap as $30 and high as $300.
 Obviously, the quality will vary between the two figures.

 If you want something that is a little more permanent or can pump out more heat, you are looking at $50-$500 for a really nice one.

 Finally, there is the actual RV furnace.
 These are made to replace the stock options included in the purchase.
 With these, we are talking $500 and up as they will really pack a punch and last a long time.